To learn more about the process for course registration for Winter 2022, be sure to review all of the information below carefully!

 - Important Rules and Policies: What You Need to Know

-General registration will open April 3-5, and the University catalog and schedule of classes for Spring, Summer, and Fall 2013 will be available starting March 1.
+General registration will open November 17-18 and the University catalog and schedule of classes for Winter 2022 is available now.
 Be sure to review the schedule and the information below before registration opens.

 Q. How do I find out what courses are being offered and when?